arvidn/libtorrent/trunk/docs/manual.rst

 fewer packets have to be sent to the UDP tracker.
 In order for higher values to work, the tracker needs to be configured to match the expiration time for tokens.

+``incoming_starts_queued_torrents`` defaults to false.
+If a torrent has been paused by the auto managed feature in libtorrent, i.e. the torrent is paused and auto managed, this feature affects whether or not it is automatically started on an incoming connection.
+The main reason to queue torrents, is not to make them unavailable, but to save on the overhead of announcing to the trackers, the DHT and to avoid spreading one's unchoke slots too thin.
+If a peer managed to find us, even though we're no in the torrent anymore, this setting can make us start the torrent and serve it.

 pe_settings
 ===========